 "As a fairly new loan officer, I felt the school offered valuable tools and insight into the business of ag lending and I know I will use the information learned for the rest of my career."

 - Stephanie Tyler, FCS Financial, Missouri

 Please sign up for our mailing list to get updates about future Agricultural Lenders conferences.

 If you have questions regarding specific program content, please contact Ryan Milhollin at (573) 882-0668 or MilhollinR@missouri.edu.
-For more information or if you have a disability and require special services, please contact Jewel Coffman at (573) 882-4349.
+For more information or special accommodations, please contact Jewel Coffman at (573) 882-4349 or email@example.com.